-Your Medicare Health Benefits and Services and Prescription Drug Coverage as a Member of BayCarePlus Rewards (HMO)
+Your Medicare Health Benefits and Services and Prescription Drug Coverage as a Member of BayCarePlus Complete (HMO)

-This booklet gives you the details about your Medicare health care and prescription drug coverage from January 1 - December 31, 2021.
+This booklet gives you the details about your Medicare health care and prescription drug coverage from January 1 - December 31, 2022.
 It explains how to get coverage for the health care services and prescription drugs you need.
 This is an important legal document.
 Please keep it in a safe place.

-This plan, BayCarePlus Rewards, is offered by BayCare Select Health Plans.
-(When this Evidence of Coverage says "we," "us," or "our," it means BayCare Health Plans.
-When it says "plan" or "our plan," it means BayCarePlus Rewards.)
+This plan, BayCarePlus Complete, is offered by BayCare Select Health Plans.
+(When this Evidence of Coverage says "we," "us," or "our," it means BayCare Select Health Plans.
+When it says "plan" or "our plan," it means BayCarePlus Complete.)

 This document is available for free in Spanish.
+Please contact customer service to order.

 Este documento está disponible en Español de manera gratuita.
+Comuníquese con el servicio de atención al cliente para realizar el pedido.